manfreddiaz/awesome-autonomous-vehicles/README.md

 ## Toys
 1. [TensorKart](https://github.com/kevinhughes27/TensorKart) - self-driving MarioKart with TensorFlow.
 2. [NeuroJS](https://github.com/janhuenermann/neurojs) - A javascript deep learning and reinforcement learning library.
 A sample self-driving car implementation.
+3. [DonkeyCar](https://github.com/autorope/donkeycar) - A minimalist and modular self driving library for Python.
+It is developed for hobbyists and students with a focus on allowing fast experimentation and easy community contributions.

 ## Companies